ankkesar/StockPriceTracker/StockPriceTracker/README.md

 - This data can be buffered with Stateflow and consumed as per device speed
 - Converting a cold flow into hot flow can share dataset, if UI is recreated
 - Using conflate to prevent ui jank
+- For battery optimisation Webservice can be initialised as per Market status config received from backend - Open, Closed, After Hours.

 ## Project Structure